coderaiser/cloudcmd/HELP.md

 # Dropbox

-Dropbox support integrated into Cloud Commander and you can switch from local file system to a dropbox account.
+Dropbox support is integrated into Cloud Commander, and you can switch from your local file system to a Dropbox account.
-All you need to do is set `--dropbox` option and [generate dropbox token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) for you account.
+All you need to do is set `--dropbox` option and [generate a dropbox token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) for your account.

-This can look like this:
+This could look like this:

 ```sh
 cloudcmd --dropbox --dropbox-token your-dropbox-token
 ```

-Using `dropbox` remember that there is no remote support of a `console` and `terminal`.
-Progress of file operation also not supported.
-There is only basic support, but you can do next things with `files` and `directories`:
+While using Dropbox remember that there is no remote support for the console/terminal.
+Seeing the progress of file operations is also not supported.
+There's only basic support, but you can do the following things with files and directories:

 - create
 - remove